 Speaker: Jon Kaehne, Head of Enterprise Strategy, Amazon Web Services

-Level 200: Grid Computing for Risk Management on AWS
+Level 200: Risk Management and Particle Accelerators: Innovating with New Compute Platforms on AWS

 Speakers: Adrian White, Sr SciCo Technical Manager, Amazon Web Services

 Level 300: Microservices: Architecting for Innovation

 The technical advantages of a microservices architecture pattern are understood by many AWS customers.
 In this session, the innovation advantages of microservices are explored from a business perspective together with business agility lessons learned during an evolution from a single monolithic application to cloud based microservices.

 Speaker: Craig Dickson, Solutions Architect, Amazon Web Services

 Level 200: Voice-enabling Your Home and Devices with Amazon Alexa and AWS IoT